camunda/camunda-docs-manual/content/reference/bpmn20/events/timer-events.md

 </startEvent>
 ```

-and this process will start once, on a selected date, at Greewich time:
+and this process will start once, on a selected date, at Greenwich time:

 ```xml
 <startEvent id="theStart">